alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

 ### Survey
 * **Updates:**
   * ✅ Email sent to Batool and Sydney re. sharing the survey to consortia PPIE
+    * send to PMs so they can distribute
+    * send out as its own email to the Community (on Thursday)
 * **Next Steps:**
   * ➡️ Further direct promotion